AdrianBronder/ontap-day0-setup/README.md

 - Creates a cluster and joins nodes
 - Performs a couple of steps like setting parameters, creating networks & aggregates, adding licenses...
 - Uses native ONTAP APIs (ZAPIs)
+- This script can be actually replaced by e.g. Ansible playbooks
+--- See:
 <br/><br/>

 **General**